Zimperium/zscan-plugin-harness/README.md

 ## Prerequisites

 1. Zimperium [MAPS](https://www.zimperium.com/mobile-app-protection/) license that includes zScan functionality.
-2. API credentials with permissions to upload binaries
-3. A valid application binary (.ipa, .apk, etc.), either built by the current pipeline or otherwise accessible by the plugin.
+2. A valid application binary (.ipa, .apk, etc.), either built by the current pipeline or otherwise accessible by the plugin.
+3. API credentials with permissions to upload binaries.
+In your console, head over to the Authorizations tab in the Account Management section and generate a new API key.
+At a minimum, the following permissions are required:

+- Common Section: Teams - Manage
+- zScan Section: zScan Apps - Manage, zScan Assessments - View, zScan Builds - Upload

 ## Parameters

 ### Mandatory

 These parameters are mandatory, unless a default value is available as described below.

-- **server_url**: console base URL, e.g., https://ziap.zimperium.com/
+- **server_url**: console base URL, e.g., `https://ziap.zimperium.com/`
-- **client_id** and secret: API credentials that can be obtained from the console.
+- **client_id** and **client_secret**: API credentials that can be obtained from the console.
 We recommend using Harness [Text Secrets](https://developer.harness.io/docs/platform/secrets/add-use-text-secrets), as this is sensitive information that enables access to vulnerability reports
 - **input_file**: the path to the binary relative to the current workspace
 - **team_name**: name of the team to which this application belongs.
 This is required only if submitting the application for the first time; values are ignored if the application already exists in the console and assigned to a team.
 If not supplied, the application will be assigned to the 'Default' team
-- **report_format**: the format of the scan report, either 'json' (default) or 'sarif'
+- **report_format**: the format of the scan report, either 'json' (default) or 'sarif'.
+For more information on the SARIF format, please see [OASIS Open](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html).

 ### Optional